entur/oidc-auth-client/oidc-client/README.md

 ```

 ## Configuration
-Application.yaml can be configured for one or more oidc clients.
+In Application.yaml, oidc-auth can be configured for one or more oidc clients.

 ### Single client